bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ### Kubernetes

-For the `aws-k8s-*` variants of Bottlerocket, there are a few possible ways to update Bottlerocket.
-The recommended method is to use Brupop, however there are alternatives in case you do not want to use Brupop.
+For the `aws-k8s-*` variants of Bottlerocket, there are a few possible ways to update Bottlerocket: Brupop, the EKS Console, `eksctl`, and SSM Automation Documents.
+The following sections discuss each of these methods.

 #### Brupop